Blood donation: Demand for blood

 The limited storage time means that it is difficult to have a stockpile of blood to prepare for a disaster.
 The subject was discussed at length after the September 11 attacks in the United States, and the consensus was that collecting during a disaster was impractical and that efforts should be focused on maintaining an adequate supply at all times.
 Blood centers in the U.S. often have difficulty maintaining even a three-day supply for routine transfusion demands.

 Donation levels

+Assistant Secretary for Health Brian Christine explaining how donating blood can save lives.

 The World Health Organization (WHO) recognizes World Blood Donor Day on 14 June each year to promote blood donation.
 This is the birthday of Karl Landsteiner, the scientist who discovered the ABO blood group system.
 The theme of the 2012 World Blood Donor Day campaign, "Every blood donor is a hero" focuses on the idea that everyone can become a hero by giving blood.
 Based on data reported by 180 countries between 2011 and 2013, the WHO estimated that approximately 112.5 million units of blood were being collected annually.

 In the United States it is estimated that 111 million citizens are eligible blood donors, or 37% of the population.
 However less than 10% of the 37% eligible blood donors donate annually.
 In the UK the NHS reports blood donation levels at "only 4%" while in Canada the rate is 3.5%.